Ahmad Shah Durrani: Campaign to Kabul (1747)

 In autumn 1747, Ahmad Shah began his campaign against Nasir Khan.
 Appointing his nephew Luqman Khan as the regent in Kandahar while he left on campaign, Ahmad Shah marched with his army toward Ghazni only to be halted at Qalati Ghilji by his former allies, the Tokhi Ghilzai.
 Ahmad Shah stormed the fortress of Qalati, bringing the Tokhis to submission and annexing their lands over the following decades.
 Ahmad Shah continued towards Ghazni, defeating the governor deputed there and conquering it with little opposition.

 Before advancing on Kabul, Ahmad Shah garnered the support of the Suleimankhel tribes in the region, while Taqi Khan managed to secure the defection of the Qizilbash garrison in Kabul so they would hand over the city once the Afghan army arrived.
 The acceptance of these terms forced Nasir Khan to flee to Peshawar, and when Ahmad Shah arrived at Kabul in October 1747, the Qizilbash handed over the Bala Hissar fortress.
 Ahmad Shah awarded the Qizilbash by giving them districts in Chindawol and Murad Khani.

 First invasion of India (1747–1748)

 With Kabul under his control, Ahmad Shah dispatched his Commander-in-chief, Jahan Khan, toward Peshawar with the intention of advancing as far as Attock.
-Jahan Khan quickly overran Jalalabad, and Nasir Khan was unable mount a defense at the Khyber Pass, forcing him to flee.
+Jahan Khan quickly overran Jalalabad, and Nasir Khan was unable mount a defence at the Khyber Pass, forcing him to flee.
 The Afghan armies approached Peshawar, prompting many Pashtun tribes to declare support for them, including the Yusufzai, Afridi, and Khattak.
 Overwhelmed, Nasir Khan withdrew from Peshawar and fled to Delhi.